chitsuenchan/chitsuenchan/README.md

 <h1 align="center">Hey 👋, I'm Chi Tsuen</h1>

-<h3 align="center">I'm a person who enjoys learning and applying tech to make lives better.
+<h3 align="center">I'm a person who enjoys continuous learning and how to improve lives.
 I live in Hong Kong for the past 6 years I have been working in large IT projects</h3>

 - 🔭 I’m aiming to get 10,000 users for my deployed app named **Taxi Translator**

 - 🌱 I’m currently learning **AI and Machine Learning**

-- 💬 Ask me about **BI reporting, web and mobile development, process automation, API testing, or business analysis**
+- 💬 Ask me about **BI reporting, web and mobile development, process automation, APIs, or business analysis**

 - 📫 How to reach me **chitsuenchan@gmail.com**